makersinchicago/socialraspi/README.md

-# socialraspi v.001
+# socialraspi v.1
  This repository is for the development of a travelling photobooth.
 It is intended to be accessible at public spaces but respective of social distancing when needed.

  This first version is aimed for use in makerspaces to allow their users to share their stories in a centralized stream.
 The camera is being built with the hq picamera and pitft plus in mind.
-There will also be four gpio buttons:
+There will also be four gpio buttons.

-- Record Video
-- Play Video
+Currently the buttons are:

+- Capture and post photo
+- Capture and post video
-- Send Video
+- N/A
-- Safe Shutdown
+- exit()

 Main is the script the pi will run at boot.
 All other scripts are written to test functions that will be performed here.
 Main will wait and invite users to interact with the bot, starting with the record button.